Welcome to my website

 Did you see this sign?

 If you did and you followed the link here, thank you.
-We want to make sure that everyone is safe while we do the interesting and sometimes risky work of doing a live removal of a bee nest and bees from someone’s property.
+I want to make sure that everyone is safe while I do the interesting and sometimes risky work of doing a live removal of a bee nest and bees from someone’s property.

 I know you are curious and that you want to see what’s going on, but live bee removals can quickly go from “Seemingly Easy” to “Downright Dangerous”.
 In just a matter of a few moments, a sudden change of weather or a small accidental drop of a piece of bee covered honey comb, a live bee removal can become a stinging frenzy with people and animals in a square block radius feeling the wrath of the bees.

-Please remain at least 100 feet away from the actual work to allow me and my assistants to do the job properly, keeping bees and people healthy and safe.
+Please remain at least 100 feet away from the actual work to allow me to do the job properly, keeping bees and people healthy and safe.

 I hope you look around the web site here and see what being a Professional Apiarist is all about.

 Building on years of experience in jobs specific to residential, office and warehouse equipment, I am familiar with the assembly and installation of many types of furniture, equipment shelving and racking.